Updated March 17, 2023

 Here are the basics of AngularJS

-The prefix ng means AngularJS. ng- can be described as prefix reserved for Angular key directives.
-To prevent collisions, they can suggest you to never to utilize the exact ng prefix in your directives later on version of Angular.
+The prefix ng means AngularJS. ng- can be described as a prefix reserved for Angular key directives.
+They can suggest you never to utilize the exact ng prefix in your directives later on in the Angular version to prevent collisions.
 Ng can be an abbreviation of Angular.

 Instances of a few of the directives in AngularJS

 - The ng-new directive can be used for producing a new Angular application